mailpile/Mailpile/README.md

 ### Trying Mailpile

-We (PLAN TO: WORK IS IN PROGRESS) have live demos up and running [on our website](https://www.mailpile.is/demos/).
+We have live demos up and running [on our website](https://www.mailpile.is/demos/).
 If you are curious about what Mailpile looks like, please feel free to check it out.